 Click on a name to read their biographies.

-John Altschwager and his wife Sue (34 years) own and manage White Birch Village Resort.
-They have 3 grown children and are expecting their 1st grandchild soon.
+John Altschwager and his wife Sue own and manage White Birch Village Resort.
+They have 3 grown children and recently welcomed their first grandchild.

 John is a Wisconsin native with a bachelor’s degree in Hospitality Management from the University of Wisconsin Stout.
 He was employed with the Radisson Hotel Corporation in Chicago, IL, Scottsdale, AZ, Minneapolis, MN and La Crosse, WI.
 He left the hotel business to manage private country clubs in Rockford, IL (3 years) and Madison, WI (18 years).
 Achieved Certified Club Manager (CCM) and National Honor Society of the Club Managers Association of America.
 He is a past president of CMAA Wisconsin Chapter and served on the National CMAA Education Committee.
 Current board member of the Boulder Junction Chamber of Commerce, served on Finance, Stewardship and Staff Relations committees for United Methodist Church of the Pines in Minocqua, WI.
 John loves all outdoor activities, especially hunting and fishing.